-Things become more grey-zone when AI bots like Romantimantic are used to send romantic messages to your loved ones.
+Things become even more grey-zone when AI bots like Romantimantic are used to send romantic messages to your loved ones.
 In this case, technology is actually replacing humans, rather than serving as a tool for them.
 But how about technological displays of affection, such as virtual hugs and thumb kisses?
 Some relationship apps, like Couple, claim to be saving long-distance relationships this way.
 Similarly, an app like Rabbit can be used to watch a film together with your loved one, although they are sitting on a couch far away.

 Online dating is undoubtedly a place where self-promotion is everything, leading many people to polish the truth to improve their chances.
 As much as 81% of people lie about their height, age or weight on their profiles.
 If you want to take it to the next level, you can even find statistics on what makes the best profile and use it to your advantage.
 As a man, you will discover that being a surfer, talking about kids, watching Homeland, liking cats (but not owning them!), looking forward to retirement, smiling with your teeth, wearing a t-shirt, looking straight into the camera, having great abs, being a Christian, earning a good salary and showcasing solid grammar skills (apparently, using “whom” gets you 31% more dates) will make you particularly hot on the market.
 Women, on the other hand, you should refer to yourself as a girl, have a flat stomach, love Eternal Sunshine of a Spotless Mind, converse about electronics and do plenty of yoga.
 What you earn doesn’t really matter and you are free to take as many selfies as you’d like.
 Just cut the duck-face.